ucdavis-bioinformatics-training/2021-July-Genome-Wide-Association-Studies/data_reduction/alignment.md

 **6\.** It is very convenient to use the [IGV Web app](https://igv.org/app/) to visualize the alignment.

 IGV should start up automatically.
 The first thing we want to do is load our reference (chr22.fa).
-Click on "Genomes" in the menu and choose "Local file":
+Click on "Genome" in the menu and choose "Local File":

 <img src="alignment_mm_figures/igv1.png" alt="igv_1" width="60%"/>